-English Listed Properties can be beautiful and can make great investments, but they also come with regulations, so it’s worth knowing fully what you’re getting in to before committing to buy a listed property.
+Sussex Listed Property can be beautiful and can make a great investment.
+Listed properties do however also come with regulations, so it’s worth knowing fully what you’re getting in to before committing to buy a listed property.
 You’ll want to consider everything from running costs to the permissions needed to make any alterations, so with that in mind, the expert property team at Dawson & Associates have put together a list of some of the most important things to consider before you buy…

 Check the property